TheLux83/100-days-of-code/log.md

 **Thoughts:** I didn't know it is complicated to create a form with bootstrap.
 In my defense, I've created the database models with english names and want to have them in german printed.
 This don't seem to be that easy.
 Maybe I should'nt use ModelForm and switch to Form and create the forms from scratch

+### Day 24: February 29, 2020

+**Today's Progress**: Trained a few codewars katas.
+Got 3 solutions and one that I wasn't able to solve

+**Thoughts:** It's the weekend.
+So no coding on my Django app but train a few katas in codewars.
+I've solved 3 katas, which isn't that bad.
+I'm getting better and better :)